-The Dance of the Sunflower Warrior, a 72x30x1.5 triptych, embodies my passions of yoga, painting, movement, and flowers.
+The Dance of the Sunflower Warrior, a triptych, 72×30 Acrylic, embodies my passions of yoga, painting, movement, and flowers.

 I often paint sunflowers with the warrior pose in mind.

-I see sunflowers as symbols of strength, empowerment, TRANSITION, and beauty.
+To me, sunflowers are symbols of strength, empowerment, TRANSITION, and beauty.
 All of this is necessary here … right now!

 If you have been following my work, you will notice that there are layers underneath all the paint that become part of the process that transform the work I create.